|

 The

-the basis of some common heritage.
+because of some more ancient common heritage.

 Ragwort

-I have forgotten the
+I have forgotten the earth

 and when I walk away